 - Photo editing software – Photoshop and/or Lightroom.

-- External Hard Drive/Solid State Drive – Reaching “the cloud” is not always easy when traveling, we love the rugged Transend StoreJet to back-up our photos.
+- External Hard Drive/Solid State Drive – Reaching “the cloud” is not always easy when traveling, we love the rugged Transcend StoreJet to back-up our photos.

-- Carrying case – We bought this carrying case for our DJ Mavic Air.
+- Carrying case – We bought this carrying case for our DJI drone.

-If they truly are the person that wants nothing or has everything, there are plenty of great causes out there that you can donate to on your loved one’s behalf.
+If they truly are the type of person that wants nothing or has everything, there are plenty of great causes out there that you can donate to on your loved one’s behalf.